renaudcerrato/ToggleDrawable/README.md

 # ToggleDrawable #

-ToggleDrawable helps to create animated drawable transitionswith using a minimalistic and clean API.
+ToggleDrawable helps to create animated drawable transitions using a minimalistic and clean API.
 The implementation relies on bezier curves instead of SVG graphics, and is compatible below API 19.

 [DEMO APK](https://github.com/renaudcerrato/ToggleDrawable/raw/master/sample/sample-debug.apk)